These tips for summer screen time will help you and your kids thrive this summer!

 Set up boundaries.

 If you haven’t already, make sure that boundaries are set up surrounding screen time.
-This may be that they need to be in a specific location to use their screens or safeguards are set on devices.
+This may be because they need to be in a specific location to use their screens or safeguards are set on devices.
 It is important to set up these boundaries so your child knows what is expected.

 Use the screen time wisely for yourself.